Posted in PLANT FOOD FACTS

 • DIRECTIONS

-1. In a large bowl, combine LENTILS, TOMATOES, SPINACH, PUMPKIN SEEDS, and APRICOTS
+1. Combine LENTILS, TOMATOES, SPINACH, PUMPKIN SEEDS, and APRICOTS

-3. Stir ingredients well and let sit 15 minutes beore serving
+3. Stir ingredients and let sit 15 minutes before serving

 Posted in NUTRIENTS